A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has demonstrated its success in solving complex and high-dimensional control tasks, see for example \citet{Lillicrap2015,Mnih2015,Schulman2015,Levine2016}.
-These results motivate a more wide-spread transfer to real-world applications in order to enable automated design of high performance controllers with little need for expert knowledge.
-In physical systems, such as mechanical, thermal, biological, or chemical systems, physical limitations naturally arise as constraints, such as limited torque in case of a robot arm or limited power supply in building control.
+Reinforcement learning (RL) has demonstrated its success in solving complex and high-dimensional control tasks, see for example \cite{Levine2016}.
+These results motivate a more widespread transfer to real-world applications to enable automated design of high performance controllers with little need for expert knowledge.
+In physical systems, such as mechanical, thermal, biological, or chemical systems, physical limitations naturally arise as constraints, such as limited torque in the case of a robot arm or a limited power supply in building control.
 In addition to physical constraints, many relevant applications in industry require satisfaction of safety specifications, preventing, e.g., an autonomous car or aircraft from crashing, which can typically be formulated in terms of constraints on the system state.
 The simultaneous satisfaction of safety constraints under physical limitations during RL constitutes one of the main open problems in AI safety as discussed e.g. in~\citet[Section 3]{amodei2016concrete}.

-Significant progress in the safe operation of constrained systems has been made through model predictive control techniques, which provide rigorous constraint satisfaction, see e.g. \citet{Mayne2014}.
-While model-based RL techniques \cite{Kamthe2017,Clavera2018} are conceptually tightly related to model predictive control, comparably few methods consider safety guarantees so far.

-Learning-based model predictive control aims at combining the benefits of both fields, see for example \citet{aswani2013safe}.
-In addition to the fact that designing such algorithms to ensure safety is rather challenging, often times conservative, and requires a considerable amount of expert knowledge, the approach is inherently restricted to a model-based control policy.
-More precisely, at each time step, a finite horizon optimal control problem is solved in a receding horizon fashion in order to approximate a potentially infinite horizon optimal control policy.
+Significant progress in the safe operation of constrained systems has been made through model predictive control techniques, which provide rigorous constraint satisfaction, see, e.g., \cite{Mayne2014}.
+While model-based RL techniques such as \cite{Kamthe2017} are conceptually closely related to model predictive control, so far relatively few methods have considered safety guarantees.
+Learning-based model predictive control aims to combine the benefits of both fields, see for example~\cite{Hewing2020} for an overview.
+In addition to the fact that designing such algorithms with rigorous safety guarantees is rather challenging, often conservative, and requires a considerable amount of expert knowledge, the approach is inherently restricted to a model-based control policy.
+More precisely, at each time step, a finite-horizon optimal control problem is solved in a receding horizon fashion in order to approximate a potentially infinite horizon optimal control policy.